Tapping

 Tapping is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, the estimated population of the Tapping statistical area (Lv2) is around 10,341.
-This reflects an increase of 794 people since the 2021 Census, which reported a population of 9,547 people in the same area.
-The change is inferred from the resident population of 10,340, estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,980 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Tapping (SA2) saw an 8.3% growth since census, positioning it within 1.4 percentage points of the national average (9.7%), demonstrating competitive growth fundamentals.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Tapping's population is estimated at around 10,360 as of Feb 2026.
+This reflects an increase of 813 people (8.5%) since the 2021 Census, which reported a population of 9,547 people.
+The change is inferred from the resident population of 10,340, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,985 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Tapping's 8.5% growth since census positions it within 1.4 percentage points of the national average (9.9%), demonstrating competitive growth fundamentals.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, a population increase just below the median of Australian statistical areas is expected.
-The area is expected to increase by 503 persons to reach a total population of 10,844 by 2041, reflecting a gain of 5.2% in total over the 17 years.
+Considering the projected demographic shifts, a population increase just below the median of Australian statistical areas is expected, with the suburb of Tapping expected to increase by 457 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.6% in total over the 17 years.

 Frequently Asked Questions - Population